-You may ask yourself why would I care about the email header in my received email.
+Consequently, you may ask yourself why would I care about the email header in my received email.
 Well it is a good question as to what purpose email headers serve.
 They provide information about the sender and recipient.
 For instance, who sent you the email (sender) and of course you (recipient).
 Another thing the email header provides is preventing spam.
 For instance, analyzing the information you can decide whether it really was the sender sending the email or just a fake email address.
-Which takes us to our next point identifying the email route.
+Moreover, this takes us to our next point identifying the email route.
 For instance, if you know the sender is in the US, but analyzing the email route shows more through India, China, Pakistan, you can pretty much know that it is spam.

 Email Header From Outlook 2010 and 2013 (Windows Only)